Flexion at the Poll

 At first, we gently work on flexion at the poll with the basic exercise “leading in position”.
 You can see this in the video “Basic Exercises on the Lunge”.

-In addition to checking and improving flexion, this exercise is used to explain future lungeing aids to the horse.
+In addition to checking and improving flexion, this exercise is used to explain future lunging aids to the horse.
 An untrained horse will usually react to a signal from the lunge by pulling against it, bending to the outside, and becoming tense.
 It is very important to explain this basic building block gently in-hand.

 Massages of the tense areas of the neck can help achieve relaxation and giving at the poll.